Elesky: Career

-In 2021 she signed for Giants, a group of streamers and content creators created in 2020 and formed by Cabramaravilla, LittleRagerGirl, Manute, Zeling and Chuso Montero, between others.
-She played Spider-Man: No Way Home theme.
+In 2021, Elesky signed for Giants, a group of streamers and content creators created in 2020 and formed by Cabramaravilla, LittleRagerGirl, Manute, Zeling, and Chuso Montero, among others.
+She then played the Spider-Man: No Way Home theme.

-She was invited to the 8th edition of PlayStation Talents Awards playing a medley of video games music such as Horizon Zero Dawn, God of War and Shadow of the Colossus, and she won the Omniscona award to best musical Spanish streamer.
-She has collaborated with Esportmaniacos, Amazon Music and VodafuneYu, and has worked on Nintendo, PlayStation, Bethesda, Riot Games and Xbox.
+Elesky was invited to the 8th edition of PlayStation Talents Awards, playing a medley of video game music such as Horizon Zero Dawn, God of War, and Shadow of the Colossus, and won the Omniscona award for best musical Spanish streamer.
+She has collaborated with Esportmaniacos, Amazon Music, and Vodafone YU, and has worked with Nintendo, PlayStation, Bethesda, Riot Games, and Xbox.

-In 2022 she moved to Madrid after signing a project with PlayStation.
-She presented the UPA NEXT Reveal Party, where it was announced the cast for the Atresmedia TV series UPA Next, alongside Cristinini, Carolina Iglesias, Beatriz Luengo and voice actress Elisawavess.
+In 2022, Elesky moved to Madrid after signing a project with PlayStation.
+She presented the UPA NEXT Reveal Party, where the cast was announced for the Atresmedia TV series UPA Next, alongside Cristinini, Carolina Iglesias, Beatriz Luengo, and voice actress Elisawavess.

-She participated on Pokémon Creators Cup alongside PokeRaf, a Pokémon Scarlet and Violet battle between several streamers, and she also participated on Pokémon Twitch Cup alongside Abby.

-She went to the TwitchCon Amsterdam alongside Rubius, Alexelcapo and Illojuan, between others.
+Elesky participated in the Pokémon Creators' Cup alongside PokeRaf, a Pokémon Scarlet and Violet battle between several streamers, and she also participated in the Pokémon Twitch Cup alongside Abby.
+She went to TwitchCon Amsterdam alongside Rubius, Alexelcapo, and Illojuan, among others.

-In 2023 she made a crossover of Dale Zelda Dale, from Ganon Rosario, she played Barbie Girl and Shakira Bzrp Session as a Pokémon duel, which was the most viewed video on that days with 40.000 likes and 2.4 million of views.
-She also made a cover of the song as it was a final boss.
+In 2023, Elesky made a crossover of Dale Zelda Dale, from Ganon Rosario.
+She played Barbie Girl and Shakira Bzrp Session in a Pokémon duel, which was the most viewed video on that days with 40,000 likes and 2.4 million views.
+She also made a cover of the song, as it was a final boss.

-She had planned a concert tour in Las Vegas on NAB Show, but she couldn't enter to United States.
-The reason they given to her was she didn't enter because she was going to work there and she could take job of a native worker.
+Elesky had planned a concert tour in Las Vegas on the NAB Show, but she couldn't enter the United States.
+The reason they gave to her was she couldn't enter because she was going to work there, and she could take the job of a native worker.

-He assisted to Gamepolis 2023 alongside Lorenzo Beteta, voice actor of Joel in The Last of Us, and she went to Kokoro Japan Expo.
+Elesky attended Gamepolis 2023 alongside Lorenzo Beteta, voice actor of Joel in The Last of Us, and went to Kokoro Japan Expo.

-In 2024 she became the first streamer to play the BSO of a videogame, the Spanish indie Eden Genesis, by Aeternum Game Studios, in which she played piano alongside the composer Juan Ignacio Teruel Torres.
+In 2024, Elesky became the first streamer to play the BSO of a videogame, the Spanish indie Eden Genesis, by Aeternum Game Studios, in which she played piano alongside the composer Juan Ignacio Teruel Torres.

-On 26 April 2025 she performed a musical concert at GEM Awards.
+On 26 April 2025, Elesky performed a musical concert at GEM Awards.